Aalto-LeTech/jsav-exercise-recorder/README.md

 ​​    uid: 0
 ```

-This is the *Metadata section* of the recording showing information of
+-This is the *Metadata section* of the recording showing information of
 student's web browser, recording software, recording time, and the exercise
 configuration.